Ryushe/pearsons_auto_complete/README.md

     - NOTE: it will only go in chronological order
 - Pause - Pause the app for whatever reason
 - Quit - Exits the app properly

+# Trouble shooting
+Q: Canvas is stuck on can't load cookies
+A:
+- ensure cookies are enabled (within chrome settings)
+- try resaving cookies and then reloading page
+- try navigating to other parts of the site
+    -  eg: click on dashboard, groups, etc
+- if all else fails delete cookies within chrome settings
+  - click delete cookies button and relaunch app